Snoopiam/csp_vite/extension/README.md

 # Vite CSP Helper

-Easily add and manage Content Security Policy (CSP) configuration for your Vite projects.
+Easily add and manage Content Security Policy (CSP) configuration for your **Vite projects** during **localhost development**.

+⚠️ **IMPORTANT:** This extension generates CSP configs for development only.
+You must modify the generated config before deploying to production (remove `'unsafe-inline'`, `'unsafe-eval'`, and localhost references).

 ## Features